-- 1 Start Windows. (p.
-30) - 2 Click the Parallels icon in the menu bar and choose Configure.
-Then click Options and select Sharing.
+1 Start Windows. (p.
+31)

+2 Click the Parallels icon in the menu bar and choose Configure.
+Then click Options and select Sharing > Share Windows.

 Note: If Windows is running in Window mode (p.
-43), choose Configure from the Virtual Machine menu.
+43), choose Configure from the Actions menu.

-3 Deselect Mount virtual disks to Mac desktop.
+3 Deselect Shortcuts to virtual disks on Mac desktop.

 Note: The Windows disk disappears from the desktop and the Finder, but you can still access all of the Windows files and folders via the Windows PVM file and Terminal (/Volumes).
 By default, the PVM file is either in /Users/<Username>/Documents/Parallels/ or /Users/Shared.
-You can also find the PVM file by right-clicking Windows in Parallels Desktop Control Center (or in the virtual machine window when Windows is shut down) and selecting Show in Finder.
+You can also find the PVM file by right-clicking Windows in Control Center (or in the virtual machine window when Windows is shut down) and selecting Show in Finder.
 To access Windows files and folders, right-click the PVM file, select Show Package Contents from the context menu, and open the Windows Disks folder.
 To disable the ability to navigate to Windows files and folders, deselect Access Windows folders from Mac in step 3 above.